TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 open source and works on the Raspberry Pi 3, GNU/Linux, Mac, and Windows.

 The default layout has three windows (tools, image, and layers) and can be confusing to young kids.
 On the menu bar, choose Window and "Single-Window Mode" to make it easier to navigate.

 Beginner:
 To familiarize yourself with it, take an image from PyGame or Ren'Py and make some changes to it.
 Export it into the same format and test the python script to make sure it works.

 Intermediate:
 Use a picture from the Internet.
 If you are planning on using the image for a public project, make sure you have the right to reuse the image.
 Bring the image into GIMP.
 In the layers panel, right click on the image layer and choose "Add Alpha Channel" which adds the ability to have a transparent background.
 Crop the character, sprite, or object so that everything else is a checkerboard pattern.
 Save it as a png file.
 Try using this png with python in a pygame activity.
 You could also take a photo of yourself with a camera, open the photo with GIMP, crop your body or face so that the background is transparent, save the image, and test with python.

+Note that if you are editing very large images on the Raspberry Pi, the speed of the operating system will decrease.
+Shrink the image or find a smaller image if this occurs.

 ## Minecraft: Pi Edition

 Minecraft is the best selling game of all time.
-Mojang (the original developer of Minecraft) wrote a version specifically for the Raspberry Pi.
+Mojang (the original developer of Minecraft before Microsoft bought them) wrote a version specifically for the Raspberry Pi.
 Mojang gave it alway for free in hopes of teaching youth programming.
 Python and java modules accompany the game.
 Minecraft: Pi Edition and the python and java modules are already installed on Raspbian.

 NOTE: Minecraft: Pi Edition only works for the Raspberry Pi's CPU architecture ARM.
 Since the game itself is not open source, it cannot be recompiled for other computers.
 To work with Minecraft: Pi Edition on a 32 or 64 bit CPU architecture, you have to emulate a Raspberry Pi with something like QEMU (more on that in the projects section).
+Reach out to me if you find a way to do a similar curriculum with Minecraft: Java Edition or Minetest.

 Start up Minecraft: Pi Edition.

 NOTE: Do not make the game full-screen.
 Children tend to do this first thing.
 The mouse will not work optimally, and it is not meant to be full-screen.
 It is meant to take up some of the screen while you code next to it.

 Create a world and start to play.
 Notice the three cartesian coordinates in the top left corner of the screen.
 These coordinates give numbers to the x, y, and z axis of the game world.

 Open up leafpad to code in a text file, or type ''python'' into the terminal to